 Considering how much untreated hearing loss can affect my health, I really should be more vigilant about making sure my hearing loss hasn’t gotten worse.
 Because when my hearing changes, I need to have my hearing aids adjusted to counter that.

-According to one recent survey, nearly 30% of Americans have gone more than ten years without getting a hearing test.
 Hearing assessments are important for a wide variety of reasons.
 It’s often difficult for you to discover the earliest signs of hearing loss without one, and even mild hearing loss can affect your health.